pavankalisetti009/gitlab/doc/administration/raketasks/tokens/index.md

    ```

    The default is one year from the selected date.
 Press <kbd>Enter</kbd>
-   to use the default, or manually type in a date in `YYYY-MM-DD` format.
+   to use the default, or manually enter a date in `YYYY-MM-DD` format.

 1. After you have entered a valid date, the tool asks one more time for confirmation: